The 2026 Super Bowl Ads

 "We just focused on that making that first 3 seconds of the video really good"

-That's it, he dialled in the hook.
+That's it, he dialed in the hook.

 He knows his ideal customer, because he is his ideal customer.